 Family Maximum: $275

-Tryouts for 2016 will be held on April 2nd at the Monticello Middle School.
-Please check back for specific age group tryout times.
+Tryouts for 2018 will be held on March 18th at the Monticello High School.
+Please see the home page for specific age group times.

-If your child would like the opportunity to be selected for a AAA traveling team, he/she would need to attend the tryouts.
+If your child would like the opportunity to be selected for a AAA traveling team or a tentative second traveling team at an age group, he/she would need to attend the tryouts.
 If this is not of interest to your child, we would ask that they still participate in the tryouts so that we can form evenly competitive teams for all other leagues.
 All tryout participants are eligible to be selected for the AAA traveling team for that individual's specific tryout age group.

 AAA (MYAS/GOPHER STATE)- Traveling team that will play about 30 games from April through mid-July including two tournaments.
 There is an additional $70 fee to cover the cost of the tournament entry, gate fees, umpires, etc. We will have a AAA team for 9U-13U.
 14U will have a AAA and a AA team both of which will also play MYAS/Gopher State.
 Players making this team will be asked for a time and travel commitment due to the limited roster spots.
 If a travel team is offered for an age group and a player elects to tryout for another community's baseball program, he or she would no longer be eligible to participate in the Monticello Baseball Association for the upcoming year.
 Please see waiver requirements in FAQs below.

 Quad City- Teams consisting of players that are not on the above mentioned team.
 We typically have four Monticello teams and will play in a league with teams in close vicinity to us.
-We will have teams from two combined age groups, 11U & 12U and 13U & 14U.
+We will have teams from three combined age groups, 9U & 10U, 11U & 12U and 13U & 14U.
 The season starts in late May and will last through mid-July.

 In-House- Monticello teams that will only play against teams within our league.
-We have eight to ten teams for each age group which will be for the 8U(coaches pitch) and a combined 9U & 10U(players pitch) group.
+We have eight to ten teams for the in house league which will be for the 8U(coaches pitch).
 The season starts in May and will last through mid-July

 The tryout evaluators are from the Monticello High School Baseball staff and youth baseball experts all of which are independent from our association.
 These evaluators have a background in coaching and playing baseball at a high school level or above.
 Each AAA team will have 11 players and the In-House/AA teams will have 11-13 players.
 The players are scored on a scale from 1-9 in pitching, fielding and hitting.
 We have one evaluator for pitching (2 categories) and two each for fielding (three categories) and hitting (three categories).
 The total number of categories a player is evaluated on would be 14 with a maximum score of 9 points in each.